matt77hias/Blog/_posts/2018-08-19-voxel-cone-tracing.md

  1. The self emission associated with the emissive surface (i.e. 0 bounces/surface interactions) is computed as usual without using the scene's voxelization (as is the case for adding this illumination contribution to the scene's voxelization);
  2. The direct illumination associated with the point lights (i.e. 1 bounce/surface interaction) is computed as usual without using the scene's voxelization (as is the case for adding this illumination contribution to the scene's voxelization);
- 3. The direct illumination associated with the emissive surface (i.e. 1 bounce/surface interaction) is obtained from the scene's voxelization using voxel cone tracing;
+ 3. The direct illumination associated with the emissive surfaces (i.e. 1 bounce/surface interaction) is obtained from the scene's voxelization using voxel cone tracing;
  4. The indirect illumination associated with the point lights (i.e. 2 bounces/surface interactions) is obtained from the scene's voxelization using voxel cone tracing.

-By computing the diffuse illumination for all the voxels from the scene's voxelization using voxel cone tracing, the diffuse illumination from additional bounces/surface interactions can be accumulated inside the voxels.
-This requires each voxel to store (an approximation) to the normal distribution of the scene's surfaces as well overlapping those voxels.
+By computing the diffuse illumination for all the voxels from the scene's voxelization using voxel cone tracing, the diffuse illumination from additional bounces/surface interactions can be (optionally) accumulated inside the voxels.
+This requires each voxel to store (an approximation) to the normal distribution of the scene's surfaces overlapping those voxels as well.

 # Illumination from the scene's voxelization (3)-(4)

-The outgoing radiance obtained from the scene's voxelization (subscript \\(L_v\\)):
+The outgoing radiance obtained from the scene's voxelization (\\(L_v\\)):

 $$L_o\!\left(x, \hat\omega_o\right) = \int_\Omega f_{r}\!\left(x, \hat\omega_o, \hat\omega_i\right) L_v\!\left(x, \hat\omega_i\right) \left(\hat{n} \cdot \hat\omega_i\right) \mathrm{d}\hat\omega_i$$